The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-Clinical practice and internship are key elements in this curriculum.
-During the academic years, students attend practicum in clinics operated by School of Chinese Medicine of HKBU.
-In the fifth and sixth year, students are also required to complete 12-month internship in a Chinese Medicine teaching hospital in mainland China, followed by a 3-month specialised clinical internship.
+Clinical practice and internship are key elements of this programme.
+During the academic years, students attend practicum in the Chinese medicine clinics operated by the School of Chinese Medicine at HKBU.
+In their fifth and sixth years, students complete a 12-month internship in a Chinese medicine teaching hospital in Mainland China, followed by a 3-month specialized clinical internship.

 Bachelor of Chinese Medicine is a general degree programme and Bachelor of Science is an honours degree programme.

 We adopt a holistic approach in selecting applicants on individual merits.
 Applicants are required to meet the University entrance requirements, English Language requirements and Programme entrance requirements (if any).

 Associate Degree (AD)/ Higher Diploma (HD) Final Year Students/ Holders